 Before I actually talk about what Dinosaur Table Battles is, I want to talk about why Dinosaur Table Battles is.
 The circumstances that led to this game’s production are as peculiar as they are adorable.

 Mary and Tom Russell run Hollandspiele.
 They do a podcast called The Mary and Tom Show in which they address life, the universe, and the company business.
-On October 30th, 2017, the course of HS was forever changed when Mary suggested that Tom create a new game in his Table Battles system.
+On October 30th, 2017, the course of HS was forever changed when Mary suggested that Tom create a new game in her Table Battles system.
 But not another set of historical battles in miniature as per the standard thus far, no. Pre-historical battles.
 Battles in which the probability of a T-Rex wrecking havoc while maintaining historical grounding was greater than 0%.
 Tom agreed, albeit without committing to a specific date.
 And now that promise has been made good on with the 50th game in their line – Dinosaur Table Battles.
 It is now as real as you and me, dear reader.
 There’s probably a lesson in here about speaking things into existence but I’m not even going to try to suss that out.
 What I can do is talk about what I believe to be the first commercially available board game that’s also an anniversary gift.

 DTB deviates from its parent system in several key ways, not counting the obvious shift in subject matter and accompanying artwork, which is wonderful by the way.
 Rather than re-enact set historical scenarios DTB begins with a team draft from 10 of the 15 possible dinos.
 This change is massive in how it impacts the game’s replayability and means that the units here are not limited to screening attacks from very specific foes.
 If the system ever looked interesting but the framework was a concern or turnoff this is a far more approachable starting place.